-Almidones Mexicanos S.A., in which the Company has a 50% interest, operates wet corn milling plants in Bulgaria, Hungary, Slovakia, and Turkey.
-The Company has a 40% ownership interest in this joint venture in Red Star Yeast Company, LLC, which produces and sells fresh and dry yeast in the United States and Canada.
+The Company holds interest Almidones Mexicanos S.A., which operates a wet corn milling plant in Mexico.
+The Company has interest in Red Star Yeast Company, LLC, which produces and sells fresh and dry yeast in the United States and Canada.

 Archer Daniels Midland Co

 Company Web Links

 - BRIEF-Archer Daniels Midland purchases assets of Caterina Foods

 - BRIEF-Wilmar International Ltd and ADM receive approvals for Olenex joint venture

 - BRIEF-Archer Daniels Midland announces pricing of $1 bln of 2.50 pct notes due 2026